-To me the essence is that team spirit that is willing to face a rough opponent and a difficult situation, and overcome any obstacle to win.
+To me the essence is that team spirit, willing to face a tough opponent and a difficult situation and overcome any obstacle to win.

 I sometimes call this the Michael Phelps attitude.
 He is thinking: “I broke the world record in each of the last three heats.
 And now, in the finals, I want to jump in the water and break it again.”

 There are many things from art and science that we give the teams in the course.
-But we must convey this essence.
-Without this tacit knowledge, all the explicit knowledge in the world is almost no help.
+But, we must convey this essence.
+Without this tacit knowledge, all the explicit knowledge in the world helps only so much.

 Scrum, in a number of ways, tries to help the team develop that team spirit.
 That is one of the key purposes of many aspects of Scrum.
 Use it to grow the Team’s spirit.
 Scrum alone, of course, cannot make the team spirit happen; you and the team must act also.